Continuing my walk in the Ancient Agora of Athens from part 1, here's where I have the luck to spend my time at:

 Close your eyes and imagine you have a nice house right next to one of the most important ancient sites of the world..now open them:

-I can spend the whole day there taking various pictures as the vary same spot in front of the Stoa of Attalos offers top view but let's just put just one more which shows the National Observatory of Athens far in the middle, and let's enter that extra long Stoa:
+I can spend the whole day there taking various pictures as the vary same spot in front of the Stoa of Attalos offers top view but let's just put just one more which shows the National Observatory of Athens far in the middle,

 (You can enjoy a walk inside the museum while watching a 4K video I will post later)